basho/basho_docs/source/languages/en/riak/dev/using/search.md

 curl -XDELETE $RIAK_HOST/search/index/famous
 ```

-If an does have a bucket associated with it, then that index's
+If an index does have a bucket associated with it, then that index's
 `search_index` property must be changed to either a different index name
 or to the sentinel value `_dont_index_`.